keptn/keptn.github.io/content/docs/0.14.x/bridge/manage_sequences/index.md

 * Start / end date and time

 #### **Timeframe**
 For the timeframe, there are no mandatory fields.
-If nothing is given as timeframe it defaults to 5 minutes.
-If nothing is given for the start date, it defaults to the current time.

 Fields: